SIX Swiss Exchange - Sponsored Segment

 Accordingly, admission to trading in the SIX Swiss Exchange - Sponsored Segment does not constitute a listing.
 This is

-evidenced among other things by the fact that no listing prospectus or listing notice must be drawn up,
+evidenced among other things by the fact that no listing prospectus notice must be drawn up,

 and the disclosure and reporting requirements within the scope of maintained admission to trading are not

 as extensive for the given securities as would otherwise be the case if the equity securities were formally

 listed.
 Moreover, the disclosure and reporting requirements - which primarily pertain to the information